BowDer1118/MAC_Calculator/README.md

 **[Execution File]**<br>
 A executable file (.exe) was prepared in portable directory.<br>
 This application can run in Windows10 without any dependency files.<br>
-Just need to dobule click "Mac_Calculator_GUI.exe".
+Just need to double click "Mac_Calculator_GUI.exe".

 **[System Architecture]**